tozny/e3db-swift/README.md

 // it as sensitive information for encryption let recordData = RecordData(cleartext: ["SSN": "123-45-6789"])

+// Can optionally include arbitrary metadata as `plain`
-e3db?.write(type: "UserInfo", data: recordData, plain: ["Sent from": "my iPhone"]) { result in
+// where neither keys nor values are encrypted e3db?.write(type: "UserInfo", data: recordData, plain: ["Sent from": "my iPhone"]) { result in
     switch result {